BrittaP/rdm4CAU/IntroRDM_presentation.md

 >
 >I will read statements to you.
 >
->Each time you can agree with the statement show yourself and waive.
+>Each time you can agree with the statement show yourself and wave.
 >
 >That´s it !